taoensso/timbre/README.md

 A simple **sampling profiler** is also available: `taoensso.timbre.profiling/sampling-profile`.

-## Timbre supports the ClojureWerkz Project Goals
+## Timbre Supports the ClojureWerkz and CDS Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.

+CDS (Clojure Documentation Site) is a contributor-friendly community project aimed at producing top-notch [Clojure tutorials](http://clojure-doc.org/) and documentation.

 ## Contact & Contribution